 My picks are there two restaurants:

 Have you enjoyed my suggested itinerary in Yokohama??
 Just to let you know, Yokohama also has amazing places to stay and room rates are usually much more affordable than in Tokyo.
-If you wish to extend your trip to Kamakura next day, you should consider to stay over in Yokohama for a night!
+It’s possible to visit Yokohama for a day trip from Tokyo, but if you wish to extend your trip to other areas in Kanagawa such as Kamakura, Shonan and Hakone, why not to stay over in Yokohama area for a night!

 My top pick hotels: